pagadesantosh/all_about_front_end/README.md

 ### Category_3 (Backend + Database)

-- If you are more into Frontend and have good experience on backend then you can should go through following
+- If you are more into Frontend and have good experience on backend then you should go through following

 1. Folder---> Node.js
 2. CI CD pipeline basics